FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/config.md

 - `[txpool].limit`: Capacity limit of trading pool, default is' 15000';
 - `[txpool].notify_worker_num`: Number of transaction notification threads, 2 by default;
 - `[txpool].verify_worker_num`: Number of transaction verification threads.
-The default value is the number of machine CPU cores.;
+The default value is the number of machine CPU cores;
 - `[txpool].txs_expiration_time`: The transaction expiration time, in seconds.
 The default value is 10 minutes.
-That is, transactions that have not been packaged by the consensus module for more than 10 minutes will be discarded directly.。
+That is, transactions that have not been packaged by the consensus module for more than 10 minutes will be discarded directly。

 ```ini
 [txpool]